Orpheus and Fast Talking

 for users of TTS in the workplace and in education.

-Orpheus TTS Plus is unique in that it can speak voices made in two
+Orpheus TTS Plus is unique in that it can speak voices made for two different scenarios.

 It speaks using formant synthesis voices,